oliverfindl/vue-svg-inline-plugin/README.md

 * **intersectionObserverOptions:**
 Intersection observer options object for processing image nodes.
 This option is not validated.
 [Official documentation](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API#Intersection_observer_options).

+* **axios:**
+Axios instance with pre-configured options.
+If omitted, new axios instance (if axios available) will be created.
+[Official documentation](https://github.com/axios/axios#creating-an-instance).

 * **xhtml:**
 Boolean.
 In XHTML mode attribute minimization is forbidden.
 Empty attributes are filled with their names to be XHTML-compliant (e.g.: disabled="disabled").